 How to Install Python 3.7 on Ubuntu 18.04

 Python is one of the most popular programming languages in the world.
 With its simple and easy to learn syntax Python is a great choice for beginners and experienced developers.
-Python is quite versatile programming language, you can use it to do almost anything you want, write small scripts, build games, develop websites, create machine learning algorithms, analyze data and more.
+Python is quite a versatile programming language, you can use it to do almost anything you want, write small scripts, build games, develop websites, create machine learning algorithms, analyze data and more.